eddiethedean/landfall/README.md

 ![Landfall Logo](https://raw.githubusercontent.com/eddiethedean/landfall/main/docs/landfall_logo.png)
 -----------------

-# Landfall: Easy to use functions for plotting geographic points on static maps
+# Landfall: Easy to use functions for plotting geographic data on static maps
 [![PyPI Latest Release](https://img.shields.io/pypi/v/landfall.svg)](https://pypi.org/project/landfall/)
 ![Tests](https://github.com/eddiethedean/landfall/actions/workflows/tests.yml/badge.svg)

 ## What is it?

-**Landfall** is a Python package with easy to use functions for plotting geographic points on a static map.
+**Landfall** is a Python package with easy to use functions for plotting geographic data on a static map.

 ## Where to get it
 The source code is currently hosted on GitHub at: